 He Didn't Start The Fire?

 Indeed, Justin’s hospitalization doesn’t stop Tony from being Tony, either.
-Specifically, while Ralph’s drying his tears in a one-on-one with Tony, T proceeds to tell him that he and Valentina (Ralph’s most recent ex) are seeing each other.
-Of course, this is no accident, and it makes even more sense when you think about how Assemblyman Zellman had recently told Tony about Irina.
+Specifically, while Ralph is drying his tears in a one-on-one with Tony, Tony proceeds to tell Ralph that he and Valentina (Ralph’s most recent ex) are seeing each other.
+Of course, this is no accident, and it makes sense if you recall that Assemblyman Zellman had recently told Tony that he and Irina were seeing eachother.
 As you can imagine, hitting a guy like Ralph below the belt when he already feels like he’s at rock bottom isn’t going to end well.
 And onward goes this dysfunctional “thing of ours.”

 Whoever Did This...